 ParIS: Elections Global V-Party

 About: In line with the CRC 1342's scope to analyze the dynamics of global social policies, I started to collect data related to partisan politics.
 To this end, I joined forces with Holger Döring - well known for ParlGov - at the University of Bremen.
-Together, we compiled a dataset with election results to second chambers for more than 200 countries from 1880 to 2015 covering more than 3.500 elections and 3.100 parties.
+Together, we compiled a dataset with election results to "lower" chambers for more than 200 countries from 1880 to 2015 covering more than 3.500 elections and 3.100 parties.
 What is more, we harmonized party names and IDs with Party Facts to enhance the cross-comparability of data on political parties.
 In addition, we started to collaborate with Anna Lührmann and the V-Dem team in Gothenburg.
 Elections Global thereby served as the base to build V-Party.
-Based on the factual data, a new expert survey on various aspects of party ideology and organizations is currently set up and scheduled for early 2020.
+Based on the factual data, a new expert survey on various aspects of party ideology and organizations was set up and scheduled for early 2020.
 First results are expected in late spring 2020.